Villfuk02/Project-Nitrogen/Documentation/Notes/Event.md

 #TODO
 #system

-happen throughout the campaign

-A simple story event that presents the player with an interesting choice and some reward or punishment
+A simple story event that presents the player with an interesting choice and some (often unique) reward or punishment Some can lead into others later into the game